omegahh/DeepHiC/server/README.md

 numpy.savez_compressed(output_filename, hic=mat, compact=compact)
 ```

 We using a compressed .npz data for upload because it is in small size for uploading to our server.
 The intra-chromosome Hi-C data on human chromosome 1 is about 20Mb in size.
-And prediction on it will cost ~4.5 minutes in our Alibaba Cloud Elastic Compute Service (CPU: Xeon(R) CPU E5-2682 v4 @ 2.50GHz).
+And prediction on it will cost about 4.5 minutes in our Alibaba Cloud Elastic Compute Service (CPU: Xeon(R) CPU E5-2682 v4 @ 2.50GHz).

 ### Example data